 Money!
 Money!
 Money!
 Cash is Invading Humanitarian Action

 Cash based programming is assuming a prominent position in humanitarian action.
-The United Kingdom (UK) is a primary and early advocate for cash and this is becoming more widespread, especially after the Grand Bargain forged at the 2016 World Humanitarian Summit where countries agreed to increase the use and coordination of cash-based programming.
-Yet, a recent Overseas Development Institute (ODI) report presents wide ranging results in relation to cash transfers.
-This, amongst other considerations, begs the question of whether the humanitarian community knows enough about cash to set it at the centre of humanitarian action?
+The United Kingdom (UK) is a primary and early advocate for cash and this is becoming more widespread, especially after the Grand Bargain forged at the 2016 World Humanitarian Summit where countries agreed to increase the use of cash-based programming.
+Yet, a recent Overseas Development Institute (ODI) report describes mixed results for cash programming.
+This begs the question of whether the humanitarian community knows enough about cash to set it at the centre of humanitarian action?

 Monitoring Performance: From the Simple to the Complex

 There are six fundamental issues related to cash programming that we need to analyse:

 1. Targeting: Do we target those who can use cash to decrease their vulnerabilities, especially when cash is provided in a fast moving and complex crises?

 2. Transfers: Did the intended recipients receive the right amount of cash at the right time?